 The Bulkley LRMP is founded on the principles of biodiversity and sustainability.
-Key to delivering the biodiversity component is the ecosystem network (Objectives 1.1 and 1.2).
-The ecosystem network provides for old growth retention, protection of the diversity of ecosystems (including rare ecosystems) present in the Babine Landscape Unit, forest interior conditions, and habitat connectivity.
+Key to delivering the biodiversity component is the ecosystem network (Objectives #1.1 and 1.2).
+The ecosystem network provides for old growth retention, protection of the diversity of ecosystems (including rare ecosystems) present in the Deep Creek Landscape Unit, forest interior conditions, and habitat connectivity.
 The ecosystem network is intended to be flexible and will be modified as new information and inventories become available.
-The ecosystem network will also accommodate new initiatives such as wildlife habitat areas and sensitive areas.
-Further direction for biodiversity is accommodated through retaining old growth (Objectives #1.3 and #1.4), varying cutblock sizes (Objective #1.5), managing for a diverse timber landbase (Objective #1.6) and retaining attributes of older forest (Objective #1.7).
+The ecosystem network will also accommodate new initatives such as wildlife habitat areas and sensitive areas.

+Further direction for biodiversity is accommodated through varying cutblock sizes (Objective #1.5), retaining old growth (Objectives #1.3 and #1.4), retaining attributes of older forest (Objective #1.7) and managing for a diverse timber landbase (Objective #1.6).